Opserva-io/auth-rs/docs/API.md

 ## Roles

-Roles can be managed using the following CRUD endpoints:
+`Role` entities can be managed using the following CRUD endpoints:

 * `/api/v1/roles/`
 * `/api/v1/roles/{id}`